Apple-1 market

 Example for an Apple-1 sold for US$ 400,000 The seller receives between 320k and 400k of the 400k.
 The buyer pays between 500k and 520k including the premium to the auction house.
 The auction house receives 100k to 200k.

-In the worst case, the buyer receives 320k and the buyer pays 520k.
+In the worst case, the seller receives 320k and the buyer pays 520k.

 In the best case, the seller receives 400k and the buyer pays 500k.